zhekov/wkb-mini/ReadMe.txt

 5. Compilation.

-To compile WKB, you will need the GNU make, gcc 32-bit, and gcc 64-bit for the 64-bit version.
-Use the supplied Makefile-s to build WKB, correcting the tool names if needed, for example:

-C:\...> mingw32-make.exe -f Makefile.gcc32 GCC32=path/to/executable/gcc.exe
+To compile WKB, you will need:

+- GNU make
+- gcc 32-bit
+- gcc 64-bit
-To create the installation package, you will need the Nullsoft Install System (NSIS) version 2.46 or later, with the nsArray and Tooltips plugins.
+- Nullsoft Install System (NSIS) version 2.46 or later, 32-bit
-After building WKB, compile settings.nsi, and then either install-32.nsi or install-64.nsi.
+- NSIS nsArray and Tooltips plugins

+First, compile the C code, correcting the tool names if needed.
+For example:

+C:\source\wkb-mini>mingw32-make.exe GCC32=C:\msys64\mingw32\bin\gcc.exe

+Next, use NSIS to compile compile settings.nsi and install.nsi, in this order.

-The compilation is not a trivial process, so if you have problems, please consult with a specialist.
+Compiling software is not a trivial process, so if you have problems, please consult with a specialist.

 6. Compatibility.

-Requires Windows 2000 or later.
+Requires 64-bit Windows 7 or later.
-Tested with Windows XP, 7 and 10.
+Tested with Windows 7 SP1 and Windows 10 1903.
-Tested with Metro (Modern) applications.
+Tested with universal (Metro/Modern) applications.
 Tested with virtual machines.
 See the notes below.
-Tested with Windows 10 and Sysinternals virtual desktops.
+Tested with Sysinternals and Windows 10 virtual desktops.
 Not tested with NVidia virtual desktops, they seem obsolete.
 Not tested with Windows Vista, 8, and server operating systems.